kevin-insight/byoc/webinars/index.md

 # Upcoming Webinars

-<p class="lead">On this page: The list of webinars available and other webinar related information.</p>
+The list of webinars available and other webinar related information.